rsdoiel/antennaApp/README.md

   - Page generators are implemented as a YAML file, they are used to frame the Markdown content added a pages and posts
   - Each collection may contain its own page generator
 - Antenna App plays well with other static website tools (e.g. PageFind)
+- Antenna App includes an experimental interactive terminal interface for curating your collections and posts

 [^1]: YAML is a simple notation describing structed data.
 Front matter is a block of text hodling metadata about the document.
 Using YAML Front Matter is a common practice in the Markdown community.
 I first encountered it in the data science community and other scholarly science communities.